-- o Reinforces class instruction and skills - o Increases understanding and retention - Prepares for class discussion - Homework will not be used as punishment (example: homework cannot be assigned because of an individual or class-wide disobedience). - New concepts or skills will not be introduced as homework. - The completion of unfinished classwork may be required in addition to the regularly scheduled homework. - Consideration will be given to school-wide events and other subject area requirements, such as state testing when assigning homework - Physical Activity Time will not be used for completing homework.
+- Is not used as punishment (example: homework cannot be assigned because of an individual or class-wide disobedience). - Does not introduce new concepts or skills. - Could include the completion of unfinished classwork in addition to the regularly scheduled homework. - Considers school-wide events and other subject area requirements, such as state testing, when assigned. - Is not to be completed during Recess. - Should be able to be completed by a student independently (with minimal assistance).

-- Homework should be able to be completed by a student independently (with minimal assistance). - If students are struggling with homework completion, please contact the teacher to set up a meeting or phone conference.
+Note: If students are struggling with homework completion, please contact the teacher to set up a meeting or phone conference.